Our Re-purposed Home

 To use a farmhouse style in your tree decorating you can use either a natural style like above, or you could use a lot of textures and lots of white.

-For this style I picture cotton picks, twigs, berries, red or natural burlap ribbon, even little household items like old kitchen utensils, tarnished copper bells, wooden beads, even some old jewelry.
+For this style, I picture cotton picks, twigs, berries, red or natural burlap ribbons, and even little household items like old kitchen utensils, tarnished copper bells, wooden beads, and even some old jewelry.

 This is a great style for someone who doesn’t have a lot of money for new decorations.
 Visit your local thrift store for some inexpensive, aged baubles and jewelry which is perfect for this style.